-Mr. Avram is listed in the 2017 edition of Chambers USA: America's Leading Lawyers for Business for Labor & Employment Law and each previous edition since 2006.
+Mr. Avram is listed in the 2018 edition of Chambers USA: America's Leading Lawyers for Business for Labor & Employment Law and each previous edition since 2006.
 He was recognized in The Best Lawyers in America® for Management Employment Law, Management Labor Law, and Labor and Employment Litigation in 2019 and the 12 years immediately preceding.
 Mr. Avram was also recognized as a 2016 and 2018 "Raleigh Lawyer of the Year" by The Best Lawyers in America®.
 He has been recognized as a North Carolina “Super Lawyer” for Employment & Labor and Employment Litigation: Defense by Super Lawyers magazine every year since 2006 and in 2012, 2013, 2016, 2017 and 2018, he was named a North Carolina "Top 100 Super Lawyer" by Super Lawyers magazine.
 In addition, Mr. Avram was honored as a "Legal Elite" by Business North Carolina magazine in 2005, 2013 and 2014 as one of North Carolina’s top employment attorneys and as a Triangle area "Mover & Shaker" by Business Leader Magazine.
 He is a recipient of the 2014 Client Choice Award USA & Canada in the Employment & Labor category for North Carolina from Lexology and the International Law Office (ILO).
 Mr. Avram is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.